Home - Eggs - Potato Frittata with Spinach and Ricotta

 3. Let the eggs set on the bottom of the pan, then transfer to the oven.

-4. Bake about 20 minutes at 350 degrees, until the frittata is just set — the surface will look dry, with no liquidy egg.
+4. Bake about 20 minutes at 350 degrees, until the frittata is just set — the surface will look dry, with no liquid egg.

 An egg and potato frittata with spinach and ricotta cheese baked in a black cast iron skillet.

-A heavy cast iron pan is ideal, but a heavy oven-proof nonstick pan will work too.
-Otherwise, your frittata will turn out too thin, resembling more of a pancake than a hefty wedge.
+• A heavy cast iron pan is ideal, but a heavy oven-proof nonstick pan will work too.

 Karen Tedesco